Skip to main content

 • Margin Ignorance: Outlook ignores margin on <p> and <div> tags.
 Always use padding on <td> or nested <div> wrappers.

 • Vertical Gaps: Font sizing in Outlook defaults to 16px with line-height: 1.2.
-Explicitly set font-size: 0 on wrapper tables or <td> elements to eliminate vertical gaps between inline-block elements.
+Explicitly set font-size: 0 on wrapper <td> elements to eliminate vertical gaps between inline-block elements.

 • Line-Height Enforcement: Use mso-line-height-rule: exactly to force Outlook to respect exact line-height values instead of calculating them dynamically based on font metrics.